puppetlabs/puppet-docs/source/windows/installing.markdown

 ### Program Directory

-Unless overridden during installation, Puppet and its dependencies are installed into the standard Program Files directory for 32-bit applications.
+Unless overridden during installation, Puppet and its dependencies are installed into the standard Program Files directory for 32-bit applications and the Program Files(x86) directory for 64-bit applications.

 For Puppet Enterprise, the default installation path is: